EdenBelouadah/class-incremental-learning/il2m/README.md

 ### Remarks.
-1. You need to compute the images mean/std used for normalization of your dataset using the traing images of the first batch of classes (if different from ILSVRC, VGG-Face2 and Google Landmarks) and add it to the file 'data/datasets_mean_std.txt'.
+1. If your dataset is different from ILSVRC, VGG-Face2 and Google Landmarks, you need to compute the images mean/std used for normalization of your dataset using the traing images of the first batch of classes and add it to the file 'data/datasets_mean_std.txt'.
 2. Please delete all the comments from the configuration files, to avoid compilation errors.
 3. Feel free to send an email to eden.belouadah@cea.fr if there is any issue with the code.